cg-cnu/gameEditor/README.md

 gameEditor
 ==========

 a ui to export all the assets in the file along with their textures.
-Assign in game properties to the assets and export them.
+Assign in-game properties to the assets and export them.